empyreanx/obj-viewer/README.md

 To view a model run:

-*$ obj-viewer FILE*
+*$ obj-viewer [-m] FILE*

 where *FILE* is the path of the OBJ file.
+The "-m" flag turns on material properties.
+Many converted models do not set these values correctly, so they are turned off by default.

-The model should then be displayed in a window.
-Use the arrow keys rotate the model.
-Escape quits the program.
+After running the above command, the model should then be displayed in a window.
+The arrow keys rotate the model, +/- zooms in and out, and escape quits the program.

 ## License